FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

-The idea of performing multiple Trials at the same Trial Load comes from a model where some Trial Results (those with high Trial Loss Ratio) are affected by infrequent effects, causing unsatisfactory repeatability {::comment}
+The idea of performing multiple Trials at the same Trial Load comes from a model where some Trial Results (those with high Trial Loss Ratio) are affected by infrequent effects, causing unsatisfactory repeatability

+{::comment}

-    [MB102]: Or other similar terms, but not poor thing.
+    MB102: Or other similar terms, but not poor thing.
     Please consider the same change in other parts of the document.

-    [VP]: Ok, search&replace.
+    VP: Ok, search&replace.

-    [MK]: Edited.
+    MK: Edited.
 Searched and replaced all with unsatisfactory, unacceptable.

 {:/comment}

 of [RFC2544] Throughput results.
 Refer to Section [DUT in SUT](#dut-in-sut) for a discussion about noiseful and noiseless ends of the SUT performance spectrum.